yiisoft/yii2/docs/guide/db-query-builder.md

 ### [[yii\db\Query::where()|where()]] <span id="where"></span>

 The [[yii\db\Query::where()|where()]] method specifies the `WHERE` fragment of a SQL query.
-You can use one of the three formats to specify a `WHERE` condition:
+You can use one of the four formats to specify a `WHERE` condition:

 - string format, e.g., `'status=1'`
 - hash format, e.g. `['status' => 1, 'type' => 2]`
 - operator format, e.g. `['like', 'name', 'test']`
+- object format, e.g. `new LikeCondition('name', 'LIKE', 'test')`

 #### String Format <span id="string-format"></span>